tamucybersec/fall-2022-ctf/web/Logical/README.md

 ## Description

 The administrator changed their password and we lost access to their account.
-We need to regain access to continue our opperations.
+We need to regain access to continue our operations.

 ## Dev notes